Typhoon Haiyan casts fishing community adrift

-TACLOBAN, Philippines – It’s hard to move on when you’re surrounded by death.
-Every day the Saballa brothers sit and stare at the ruins of what was once their proud neighborhood by the sea.
-They watch people pick at what’s left – wooden beams and iron sheets from collapsed homes, tattered clothes that are washed and worn again, soaked stuffed toys that are dried in the sun – the detritus of Typhoon Haiyan.
+TACLOBAN, Philippines, December 2 (UNHCR) - It's hard to move on when you're surrounded by death.
+Every day the Saballa brothers sit and stare at the ruins of what was once their proud neighbourhood by the sea.
+They watch people pick at what's left - wooden beams and iron sheets from collapsed homes, tattered clothes that are washed and worn again, soaked stuffed toys that are dried in the sun - the detritus of Typhoon Haiyan.

 As the sprawling mountain of debris starts to clear, the brothers dread what they will inevitably find underneath.
 "You can tell from the smell that there are still bodies buried under all this," said Rodolfo Saballa, looking at the sailboat that ran aground and now sits atop the rubble.
 "We are just waiting for the news."